-In conflict, many people's first instinct is to become defensive and attack the other person, whether passively or directly.
-However, this only makes the situation worse and escalates it, so try not to take anything said against a point you made personally.
-Instead of answering objections with defensive 'yes' and 'no' statements, try the strategy of "yes, and...".
-Start your statement with things like "Yes, I understand, and I believe...' or "I hear you, and what I'm saying is...'.
-It might seem simple, but it can go a long way to smoothing over the situation.
+In conflict, many people's first instinct is to jump into defence and attack the other person, whether passively or directly.
+However, this only makes the situation worse and escalates it, so try not to take anything said against a point you made personal.
+Instead of answering objections with defensive 'yes' and 'no' statements, try the strategy of "yes, and".
+Start your statement with things like "Yes, I understand, and I believe..' or "I hear you, and what I'm saying is..'.
+It might seem simple, but it can go a long way in smoothing over the situation.

-4. Try 'l' Statements
+4. Try 'I' Statements